pederund/BAN400_project/README.md

 #### Input
 The Shiny app-function has to inputs.
 The user interface (ui) and the presented data (server).
 THe script creates this ui first:

+###### User interface
+In this data frame we construtes a fluid page.
+The layout theme is selected as "yeti", this provides the colours and styling needed to replicate the Avinor's own homepage.
+"shinyjs"??????
+As the data is collected every third minute, tha app needs to berefreshed with the same interval.
+Therefor there have been added an alert, by using the shinyalert function, to